 If your blog were a book, then the categories would be the chapters.
 The tags, on the other hand, would be the book’s index.

-In an ideal world, you would know exactly what topics your blog will cover even before you learn how to start a blog.
+In an ideal world, you would know exactly what topics you will write about even before you start a blog.
 But in practice, this rarely happens.

-Using a brainstorming exercise can come in handy.
-In my blog planning kit, I’ve included a mind-map that you can use to help you visualize your blog’s structure.
+A brainstorming exercise can come in handy here.
+Create a mind-map to help you visualize your blog’s structure.
 Your first draft might not be perfect but you will gain greater clarity as you continue tweaking it.

 Tidy up your drafts and old posts